Become a

 populatio

 The Short-tailed Albatross is a large seabird that has a wingspan of over two meters when fully spread out.
 This charismatic species has fascinated and drawn our attention since ancient times.
 It is said that the population of these birds once numbered several million, however they were hunted to near extinction for their feathers.
-A survey conducted in 1949 stated that the Short-tailed albatross had most likely gone extinct.
-However, a mere 10 birds were found again in 1951 at the Izu Islands, and their numbers have recovered to around 7900 individuals by 2023, due to focused conservation efforts.
+A survey conducted in 1949 stated that the Short-tailed Albatross had most likely gone extinct.
+However, mere 10 birds were found again in 1951 on Torishima Island, and their numbers have recovered to around 8,600 individuals by 2024, due to focused conservation efforts.
 We are currently at a stage where the Short-tailed Albatross might be downlisted from the vulnerable to the near threatened category.
 We are just a couple of steps away from achieving this goal.
 We need your help and support for this final challenge, as we try to help the Short-tailed Albatross population recover to its past numbers.

 Let's bring back the Albatross.